04-06-19 Family Map

 Dean was now the man in the family at 17 years old, since this father died suddenly about a year earlier.
-Dean’s mom leans on Dean especially since she is still in mourning and clearly not functioning at 100%.
-Dean’s sister Kayla is 12 years old and bright and ready to help but limited in her abilities and strength.
+Dean’s mom leaned on Dean especially since she was still in mourning and clearly not functioning at 100%.
+Dean’s sister Kayla was 12 years old and bright and ready to help but limited in her abilities and strength.
 This was Dean’s decision and he choose safety.

-He pushed the others to pack quickly, so that they would be a good distance away when the storm arrives.
-Once in their station wagon and heading away, Dean began to relax, though what lies ahead is a complete unknown.
+Dean pushed the others to pack quickly, so that they would be a good distance away when the storm arrives.
+Once in their station wagon and heading away, Dean began to relax, though what lay ahead was a complete unknown.
 They had to go North to avoid the storm but no friends or relatives lived North.
 Dean had never traveled North and his only guide was an old well-worn map that he found in the glove compartment.
 It must have been his dads.
 Dad was always the driver when he was alive.
-Dean pull over in a rest stop to examine the map.
+Dean pulled over in a rest stop to examine the map.

 The rest stop was nearly filled with others avoiding the storm.
-Kayla and his mom had fallen asleep in the back seat, so he quietly stepped out of the car and sat on a bench and opened up the map.
+Kayla and his mom had fallen asleep in the back seat, so Dean quietly stepped out of the car and sat on a bench and opened up the map.
 Once the map was fully open Dean heard a faint whisper, ‘don’t be alarmed, but go back to the car and get my gun under the front seat.
 Do it now.’
 Dean could not help being alarmed.
 It sounded like a soft version of his dad’s voice but urgent.
 Again, the voice demanded, ‘Now get the gun’.
 ‘What gun’ thought Dean as he opened the car door.
 And there it was under the seat a small hand gun.
-Dean pick it up and walked back to the bench.
+Dean picked it up and walked back to the bench.
 Thru the corner of his eye Dean noticed two ruff looking men walking toward the car.
 The news reports warned residences that robbers were stealing from vulnerable storm survivors.
 Dean stood up and held the gun threateningly by his side.
 He asked the men, ‘can I help you make the correct decision’?
-The men froze, seeing the gun they begged of, ‘oh we thought you were someone else’.
-They turn around and hurriedly left.
+The men froze when they saw the gun and they begged of, ‘oh we thought you were someone else’.
+They turned around and hurried away.

 Dean couldn’t believe his own words, ‘Help you make the correct decision’, that sounded more like his dad.
 Dean took the map, jumped in the car and continued down the road.
 He thought about the faint voice and what nearly happened and he listened intently for more voice, but nothing came.
 Then he remembered the map.